When one thing leads to another: The sport of opportunity spotting

 A business lesson from The Luck Habit author Douglas Miller: keep your eyes and ears open at all times.
-Business is about making the most out of what you already have.

 Can you make the most out of an opportunity?
 It’s amazing what you can achieve when one thing leads to another.
 Here are five suggestions to seize the power of opportunity.

 iPrints are marketing a great product.
 They manufacture little strips that make your gloves touch-screen compatible – great if you want to use your iPhone on the ski slopes or try to do a stock take in the freezer without taking your gloves off.

 As a company that invents ‘things’, you might think that iPrint’s next step will be to invent the next ‘thing’.
 But that hasn’t stopped them working out how to make the most of what they already have.
 Soon they’ll be selling advertising space on the little strip – two sources of income from one product.

 Opportunity spotting in business isn’t just about inventing a great new product or service or seeing an untapped gap in the market – it’s about making the most of what you already do.

 2. Opportunity-spotting is a contact sport

 One reading of history tells us that great ideas come from individual ‘eureka’ moments.
 It’s easy to see why.
 Whether it’s Edison with the light-bulb or Fleming with penicillin, the act of creation (which is what opportunity-spotting actually is) is perceived historically as the domain of the ‘great man’.

 It’s the same in business, too.
 The deification of business leaders like Jack Welch, Richard Branson and Tamara Mellon has become a real phenomenon over the last thirty years.